Hamilton Information Security Manager, Robert Leonard, shares helpful tips on recognizing common e-mail threats.

 Dealing with the repercussions of a phishing attack is not only time consuming but costly.
 One cavalier click has the potential to compromise an entire network.
 It is important that everyone works as a team to protect the business.
 Simply deleting the offending email is not the solution—Employees should contact their IT support immediately so that quick and appropriate action can be taken to protect your business’ network.

 Wherever our desks are now, maintaining best practices when it comes to e-mail is vital.
 We are happy to share more information with you about best practices for operational policies and maintaining business in times of transition and troubleshooting.
+Learn how managed IT and cybersecurity go hand in hand.

 With over 120 years of experience in the telecommunications and technology-industry, Hamilton has the expertise and certified technicians to best serve your business.
 Our team of technical experts are committed to equipping your business with the IT solutions and services you need